This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 • Each Purim, there are celebrations in different cities in Israel.
 Check out Purim Celebrations at Tel Aviv Port.

-• Eretz Israel Museum holds different exhibitions.
+• Eretz Israel Museum holds various exhibitions.
 Here are two of them: The Dancing Machine at Eretz Israel Museum (you can find information about the show and the Eretz Israel Museum) and Ice Age and Dinosaurs – The Exhibition.

 • The Monsters Garden Exhibition tells the story of different monsters funnily.